 - Reusable storage case

 - Size may be too small

-The PAT pacifier from Ryan and Rose is made of medical-grade silicone.
+A trusted choice of many parents, the PAT pacifier from Ryan and Rose is made of medical-grade silicone.
 Its flexible design can be used like a pacifier and a teething toy for growing babies.
-When required, it can be readily attached to a paci clip, and nipples can be tucked away when used as a teether.
-While the soother feels pleasant on the baby’s gums, the soft nipple on the infant paci gently mimics breastfeeding for normal palate growth.
+The one-piece pacifier can be easily attached to a pacifier clip when required, and the nipples can be tucked away when used as a teether.
+While the soother feels pleasant on the baby’s gums, the soft nipple on the silicone pacifier for preemie infants gently mimics breastfeeding for normal palate growth.